Top reasons to hike in the Canadian Rockies

 Getting there and meeting location

-To get to Banff National Park, most people fly into Calgary International Airport.
+To get to Banff National Park, the starting point of the tour, most people fly into Calgary International Airport.
 You will meet with your guide at a predetermined location in Banff or Canmore.

-From there, you will travel with your guides to Banff National Park for a short introductory hike at Grotto Canyon.
+From there, you can take a shuttle to Banff National Park.
 Once you reach Banff, you’ll head on your tour.
 The guide will choose the appropriate terrain dependent on conditions and the hiking ability of the group.